silinternational/ui-components/README.md

 ## overriding default sass variables

-In your main sass file just use the following pattern to override and sass variables.
+In your main sass file just use the following pattern to override any sass variables.
 See https://github.com/silinternational/ui-components/blob/develop/stories/_index.scss for exposed sass variables.

 `@use './components/mdc/Button' with (
   $radius: 16px